Memp: Exploring Agent Procedural Memory: Introduction

 The capacity to distill, chronicle, and re-apply lessons from one’s own experiential trajectory is the bedrock of human learning and the pivotal gateway through which an agent ascends toward self-directed refinement~\cite{liu2025advances,sumers2023cognitive,li2023camel}.
 Procedural memory~\cite{intro/proceduralmem,intro/1980preserved} silently compiles habitual skills into executable subroutines, enabling unconscious, fluent action.
 While contemporary agents built on LLMs can compose short action plans or call external tools, their procedural knowledge is either hand-crafted, stored as brittle prompt templates, or implicitly entangled in model parameters that are expensive to update.
 Existing memory-augmented frameworks such as LangGraph~\cite{intro/langgraph}, AutoGPT~\cite{intro/autogpt}, or agent cognitive architectures like Memory Bank~\cite{intro/memorybank,cognitive} and Soar~\cite{intro/soar} provide coarse abstractions (buffers, rule chunks, production systems) but leave the optimization of procedural memory life-cycle operations about how skills are built, indexed, patched, and eventually pruned, largely unexamined.
-Consequently, there is no principled way to quantify how efficiently an agent evolves its procedural repertoire or to guarantee that new experiences improve rather than erode performance.
+Consequently, there is no reliable way to measure how efficiently an agent grows its procedural skills or to ensure new experiences improve rather than harm performance.

 To close this gap, we present $Mem^p$, a task-agnostic framework that treats procedural memory as a first-class optimization object.
 The core exploration of $Mem^p$ lies in how different strategies for memory construction, retrieval, and updating affect overall performance.
 During the construction phase, we follow the majority of traditional memory architectures and agent-based memory designs by leveraging either the full historical trajectory or explicit guidelines to guide the process.
 In the retrieval phase, we experiment with various key-building strategies—such as query-vector matching and keyword-vector matching—to investigate how procedural memory can be constructed more precisely.
 Unlike prior memory mechanisms or learning from experience, $Mem^p$ introduces diverse procedural-memory update strategies: In the realm of agents, memory updating is crucial for agents to adapt to dynamic environments.
 By incorporating diverse strategies like ordinary addition, validation filtering, reflection, and dynamic discarding, agents can efficiently manage their knowledge base.
 This ensures they stay updated with new information, discard outdated data, and optimize memory resources.
 Such strategies enhance learning efficiency, improve decision-making quality, and boost adaptability, allowing agents to perform optimally in various tasks and scenarios.